 With their wealth of imaginative characters, creative creatures and magical settings, the Harry Potter books are an illustrator's dream.
-We've already seen how the upcoming illustrated Chamber of Secrets is set to be a visual treat, but this isn't the first time the boy wizard's universe has been realised by artists.
+Artists have designed adults' covers, children's versions and deluxe illustrated editions (opens in new tab) of the books, but none of these can lay claim to being the first depictions of the boy wizard's universe.

 Yes, back in the 90s, author J.K.
 Rowling herself put pen to page, but this time to sketch rather than write.
 The result are a charming set of character illustrations depicting scenes from the first book in the series, Harry Potter and The Philosopher's Stone.

 Published on Pottermore, the illustrations show early versions of characters such as Hagrid and Snape, as well as providing a glimpse of how they evolved.